MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOdbcData.md

 ### column_info

-list of named variable information lists.
+List of named variable information lists.
 Each variable information list contains one or more of the named elements given below.
 The information supplied for column_info overrides that supplied for column_classes.